tidyparse/tidyparse/README.md

 <!-- Plugin description -->
 The main goal of this project is to speed up the process of learning a new language by suggesting ways to fix source code.

-Tidyparse expects two files in the same directory -- one ending in `*.tidy` which contains the string to parse (with optional holes) and one ending in `*.cfg` which contains the grammar.
-If you provide a string containing holes, it will provide some suggestions inside a tool window on the right hand side (can be opened by pressing `Shift` twice in rapid succession and searching for `Tidyparse`.
+Tidyparse expects a file ending in `*.tidy` which contains, first, the grammar, followed by three consecutive dashes (`---`), followed by the string to parse (with optional holes).
+If you provide a string containing holes, it will provide some suggestions inside a tool window on the right hand side.
 If the string contains no holes, it will print out the parse tree in Chomsky normal form.
 <!-- Plugin description end -->

 ## Getting Started